 - Wear light-colored clothes to make it easier to see insects on the outside of your clothes.

 - Tuck pants into socks to keep ticks and other insects from getting inside your pant legs.

 - Wear a hat to keep insects off of your head.

 - Inspect backpacks, sleeping bags, or other items for any hidden pests upon return from your hike.

-- After your hike, take a shower and check your body head-to-toe for ticks.
+- After your hike, take a shower and check your body head-to-toe for lingering pests.

 Mosquito and tick prevention tips:

-- Hike on open, sunny trails rather than shady, protected forest.
+- Hike on open, sunny trails rather than shady, protected forests.

 - Walk in the center of the trails and avoid walking through tall grasses/bushes.